worldwide-asset-exchange/wax-blockchain-legacy/patches/fc/README.md

 ./apply_patch.sh
 ```

-After patching the library, you can resume your building
+After patching the library, you can resume your building process

 ```console
 cd wax-blockchain/build